-That can be imposed by the Student Services Coordinator, Deputy Accommodation Manager or University Disciplinary Officer for low and medium level non-academic misconduct
+That can be imposed by the Student Life Manager, Deputy Accommodation Manager or University Disciplinary Officer for low and medium level non-academic misconduct

 - 1.1.
 Issue a warning for low or medium level misconduct - 1.2.
 Place a restriction on your privilege to have guests visiting in University Residences - 1.3.
 Require you to undertake formative relevant training such as the online module on sexual consent, Consent Matters, or fire safety training - 1.4.
-Require you to write a formal letter of apology to a specified person or persons
+Require you to write a formal letter of apology to a specified person or persons - 1.5.

-- 1.5.
 Prohibit you from contacting a specified person or persons either at all or save in respect of specified matters - 1.6.
 Require you to attend and/or engage with specified internal or external agencies. - 1.7.
 Require you to move to an alternative University Residence (not available where you hold an assured shorthold tenancy) - 1.8.
 Terminate any licence to occupy University Residences - 1.9.
-In the event of damage to persons or property or University Property, require that such damage be made good at your expense either by yourself or jointly and/or severally with other students.
+In the event of damage to persons or property or University Property, require that such damage be made good at your expense either by yourself or jointly and/or severally with other students. - 1.10.
+Impose a fine not to exceed £150

-That can be imposed by the University Disciplinary Officer for high level non-academic misconduct
+That can be imposed by the University Disciplinary Officer for non-academic misconduct